-&lt;sup>38 CEN/CLC/JTC 20 N 78: Updated Businessplan of the Chairman.
+38 CEN/CLC/JTC 20 N 78: Updated Businessplan of the Chairman.
 CEN/CLC/JTC 20 "Provisional: Hyperloop systems".
-5.10.2021
+5.10.2021 with the assumption that other complementary programs, such as the ones mentioned in 7.7.1.5, make available their facilities (including capsule and tube) for testing

-Figure 25 - GANTT Diagram for the fast track-bound transport systems.
-Cells with a "TRL" mentioned are marking a milestone ( )
+Figure 26 - GANTT Diagram for the fast track-bound transport systems.
+Cells with a "TRL" mentioned are marking a milestone (🍎)